Eneopterinae

 The Eneopterinae are a subfamily of crickets, in the family Gryllidae, based on the type genus Eneoptera.
 It is one of several groups widely described as "true crickets", but this subfamily may also referred to in American English as "bush crickets".
 Of the more than 500 species that make up this subfamily, most occur in moist, tropical habitats.
 These insects are medium to large and brown or gray in color.
 They eat plant leaves, flowers, and fruits and can occasionally cause economic damage.
 Their eggs are deposited in pith, bark, or wood.
 Eneopterinae show a great diversity in stridulatory apparatus, signals emitted, and associated behaviour.

-Tribes and Genera
+Tribes and genera

-Eneopterinae currently consists of six tribes and the Orthoptera Species File lists:
+Eneopterinae currently consists of five tribes; a sixth tribe, Hemigryllini Gorochov, 1986 (for the South American genus Hemigryllus Saussure, 1877), is now treated as a separate subfamily, Hemigryllinae.
+Orthoptera Species File lists the following tribes and genera within Eneopterinae: